|University and Faculty:||University of Melbourne

 The standard course structure for the Melbourne JD entails three full years of study.
 This law course may be accelerated by undertaking subjects in the summer and winter breaks, with the approval of the Faculty of Law.
 The accelerated course structure would entail two full calendar years and two months of study.

-The Law School at the University of Melbourne has offered the Melbourne JD since 2000, which set a benchmark for legal education in Australia.
+The University of Melbourne Law School has offered the Melbourne JD since 2000, which set a benchmark for legal education in Australia.
 The curriculum has been developed specifically for graduates and the course is structured and taught in a way that is suitable for graduates.

 The maximum class size is 60 and in many subjects it is smaller, to enhance the opportunities for interaction between students and teachers and among students themselves.